dfherr/carchain-env/README.md

 # Usage

 Working with the project is easy.
-While inside the `blc-psi-env` folder, simply use `crane run carchain` or simply `carchain` if you added the bin to your path.
+While inside the `carchain-env` folder, simply use `crane run carchain` or simply `carchain` if you added the bin to your path.

 If you need to run special tasks, such as rake, simply append them: `crane run carchain bundle exec rake -T`